Kale – Health Benefits, Nutrition Facts & How to Select, Store & Prepare - NOURISH Cooking Co.

 Kale helps support bone health

-Kale is also a great source of vitamin K which works with vitamin D to support healthy bone metabolism.
+Kale is also a great source of vitamin K, which works with vitamin D to support a healthy bone metabolism.
 Research indicates that a high intake of vitamin K strengthens the bones and helps reduce the risk of bone fractures.

 Luckily, kale is a great source of beta-carotene, which the body converts into vitamin A when needed.